 It’s just that today, the great Identity challenge for Enterprises is, well, that Identity is still Enterprisey.
 But before getting too hung up, consider the current phase in the Identity management evolution:

-Back in February we released research on Identity as a Service, in which we found that the average organization manages 50 on-premises applications (two times the number of cloud apps) and that 70% of respondents said security was the primary reason for adopting IAM and SSO.
+Back in February we released research on cloud IAM in which we found that the average organization manages 50 on-premises applications (two times the number of cloud apps) and that 70% of respondents said security was the primary reason for adopting IAM and SSO.
 Seamlessly connecting users to their cloud-based and on-premises applications, translating when applications speak different standards, connecting users in multiple user stores, securely, with no delay, under any circumstance (say, even if one of your data centers is underwater) requires an Enterprise-class identity solution.

 So as we and the industry transform, we’ll continue to serve the present and invest in the future.